matrix-org/matrix-spec-proposals/attic/v1_registration_login.rst

     "access_token": "abcdef0123456789"
   }

-The ``user_id`` key is particularly useful if the home server wishes to support localpart entry of usernames (e.g. "user" rather than "@user:matrix.org"), as the client may not be able to determine its ``user_id`` in this case.
+The ``user_id`` key is particularly useful if the homeserver wishes to support localpart entry of usernames (e.g. "user" rather than "@user:matrix.org"), as the client may not be able to determine its ``user_id`` in this case.

-If the flow has multiple stages to it, the home server may wish to create a session to store context between requests.
-If a home server responds with a ``session`` key to a request, clients MUST submit it in subsequent requests until the flow is completed::
+If the flow has multiple stages to it, the homeserver may wish to create a session to store context between requests.
+If a homeserver responds with a ``session`` key to a request, clients MUST submit it in subsequent requests until the flow is completed::